pegros/PEG_EXCEL/README.md

 ## Technical Details

-Each component is available for deployment in a dedicated folder containing all the dependencies (Apex classes, custom labels, static resource, permission sets...) required to deploy and use it.
+Each component is available for deployment in a dedicated folder (within **force-app/main**) containing all the dependencies (Apex classes, custom labels, static resource, permission sets...) required to deploy and use it.

 The actual **[SheetJs](https://sheetjs.com/)** Javascript library version used is the community **mini** version addressing only _.xlsx_ files.
 You may see which version number